open-crosspost/open-crosspost-proxy-service/README.md

 ### Authentication

+Platform-specific authentication routes:
-- `POST /auth/init` - Initialize OAuth flow
+- `POST /auth/{platform}/login` - Initialize OAuth flow for a specific platform
-- `POST /auth/callback` - Handle OAuth callback
+- `GET /auth/{platform}/callback` - Handle OAuth callback from a specific platform
-- `POST /auth/refresh` - Refresh OAuth token
+- `POST /auth/{platform}/refresh` - Refresh OAuth token for a specific platform
-- `DELETE /auth/revoke` - Revoke OAuth token
+- `DELETE /auth/{platform}/revoke` - Revoke OAuth token for a specific platform
-- `GET /auth/status` - Check token status
+- `GET /auth/{platform}/status` - Check token status for a specific platform

+Common authentication routes:
+- `GET /auth/accounts` - List all connected accounts for a NEAR wallet

+Currently supported platforms: `twitter`

 ### Posts

-- `POST /api/post` - Create a post
+- `POST /api/post` - Create a post (platform-agnostic)
-- `POST /api/repost` - Repost a post
+- `POST /api/post/repost` - Repost a post
-- `POST /api/quote` - Quote a post
+- `POST /api/post/quote` - Quote a post
 - `DELETE /api/post/:id` - Delete a post
-- `POST /api/reply` - Reply to a post
+- `POST /api/post/reply` - Reply to a post
-- `POST /api/like/:id` - Like a post
+- `POST /api/post/like/:id` - Like a post
-- `DELETE /api/like/:id` - Unlike a post
+- `DELETE /api/post/like/:id` - Unlike a post

+All post endpoints accept `platform` and `userId` parameters to specify which platform and account to use.

 ### Media